 Compassionate Detox for Heroin Addiction

 It’s important to seek help immediately if you experience any of the related symptoms.
 There is help for heroin addiction.
 The Waismann Method of medical and rapid opiate detox has been successfully treating heroin addiction for over a decade with renowned medical procedures based on each patients unique needs.
 Our compassionate and humane heroin detoxification treatment helps patients rebuild their sense of dignity and self worth.
 The procedure is performed in an accredited hospital and it can take less than two hours when rapid detox approach is used.
-We use intravenous medication to cleanse the heroin from patients’ opiate receptors while they are under light sedation administered by board-certified anesthesiologists.
+During the rapid opiate detox procedure, we use intravenous medication to cleanse the heroin from patients’ opiate receptors while they are under light sedation administered by board-certified anesthesiologists.
 The withdrawal phase is accelerated and occurs while the patients are sedated.
 Thus, they awake opiate-free without awareness of heroin withdrawal symptoms that occurred.
 Not all patients are a candidate for rapid detox and different manners of detoxification are available with the W Method Team and discussed with patients .
 Our transitional living facility, Domus Retreat, is also available to assist guests in their continued quest for recovery.
 Patients are usually in the hospital for three to four days, with the remainder of the time at the Domus Retreat (www.domusretreat.com), where we work with the emotional health of our patients, while the medical staff supervises the physical transition.
 Opiate dependency causes numerous changes in brain chemistry and organ functions, so after the procedure it is paramount that patients are monitored properly for at least a few days in order to regulate basic functions and prevent medical complications and/or immediate relapse.